darshanpandhi/darshanpandhi.github.io/README.md

 ### Distributed File Sharing System

-> There is no doubt that distributed version control systems are superior than their centralized counterparts.
-The absence of repository locking allows multiple developers to collaborate in real time.
+> There is no doubt that distributed version control systems are superior to their centralized counterparts.
+The absence of repository locking allows multiple developers to collaborate in real-time.
 Besides, in the event of an unprecedented failure, the peer transfer system saves the day as opposed to a central server failure.
 And the most underrated of all is the ability to work offline.

-> However, according to Etter, the primary reason technical writers should use a distributed file sharing system is because developers prefer them.
+> However, according to Etter, the primary reason technical writers should use a distributed file-sharing system is that developers prefer them.
 This will encourage collaboration as potential contributors now know that you prefer modern tools.

 Therefore, it is reason enough to use GitHub in our expedition.

 #### Steps to create a new GitHub Repository

-1. Sign In / Open your GitHub Repository
+1. Sign In / Open your GitHub Repository.
-2. Click on **New / Create Repository** to create a new repository
+2. Click on **New / Create Repository** to create a new repository.
-3. Name this new repository as _yourGitHubUsername_.github.io
+3. Name this new repository as _yourGitHubUsername_.github.io.
 4. Set it up as a **Public** Repository.
-5. Check **Add a README file** to allow GitHub to automatically create a README file for you (like the one you are reading right now)
+5. Check **Add a README file** to allow GitHub to automatically create a README file for you (like the one you are reading right now).
-6. Click **Create repository**
+6. Click **Create repository**.

 ### Lightweight Markup Language

 > Etter strongly feels that using a lightweight markup is the best way forward.
-Not only is the work then relatively easy to comprehend but also is usually short in length and requires much less time and effort to maintain.
+Not only is the work then relatively easy to comprehend but also is usually short in length requiring much less time and effort to maintain.

 > Furthermore, it increases people's ability to contribute.

 That is why we format our resume in [Markdown](https://commonmark.org/help/).
 After all, it the most widely used markup language in the world having the most concise syntax.

-Note: While Markdown has several flavours, we use the popular GitHub Flavoured Markdown.
+**Note:** While Markdown has several flavours, we use the popular GitHub Flavoured Markdown.

 #### Steps to upload your (Markdown-formatted) Resume to this new Repository